joni0700/non-recorded-sense-detection/README.md

 In addition, some scripts have been changed to handle different data, which is why in some cases only certain data can be processed.

 ## data
 The data directory is due to its size not included in this repository.
-It can be downloaded [here](https://drive.google.com/drive/folders/1w4GEDxhQBuppOLWB_TW0Qw5u3E1Oxn8E?usp=sharing).
+It can be downloaded [here]

 This directory contains exemplary data to test the functionality of the scripts.
 All final results of the models' predictions are included in full.